gro5-AberUni/RegionGrow/paper/paper.md

-The colour distance and spatial distance are summed and pixels with a combined value greater than the user defined threshold are masked out, leaving only pixels considered to have a similar enough colour to be joined into the same Region.
+The colour distance and spatial distance are summed and pixels with a combined value greater than the user defined threshold are masked out, leaving only pixels considered to have a similar enough colour to be joined into the same region.

 **Step 5.**

-The output Region (pixels of similar colour) are vectorised where they intersect the originally selected pixel, i.e. they must be joined to the selected pixel.
+The output region (pixels of similar colour) are vectorised where they intersect the originally selected pixel, i.e. they must be joined to the selected pixel.